 Another example is given in Figure 4.8, where a face from the Georgia Tech Face Database [1] was segmented.
-In both examples, the predominant features were
+In both examples, the predominant features were identified, and some of the pixels with few representative features were removed.
+For

-Fig. 4.7.
-This figure uses the same labeled image as in Figure 4.6 and tries to classify similar features in additional images.
+Fig. 4.7 This figure uses the same labeled image as in Figure 4.6 and tries to classify similar features in additional images.
 We include one image with a white colored cow and another image with clutter and no cows.
-Original images in the top row are from the Microsoft Research Cambridge Object Recognition Image Database [2] (copyright $\odot$ Microsoft Corporation).
+Original images in the top row are from the Microsoft Research Cambridge Object Recognition Image Database [2] (copyright © Microsoft Corporation).
 These images were modified to produce the images in the bottom row (8 April 2012).